jazzband/wagtailmenus/docs/source/contributing/index.rst

 1. In a Terminal window, ``cd`` to the project’s root directory, and run:

     .. code-block:: console

         mkvirtualenv wagtailmenus
-        pip install -e '.[testing,docs]' -U
+        pip install -e '.[development]' -U
-        pip install -r requirements/development.txt
+        setvirtualenvproject

 2. Create a copy of the development settings:

     .. code-block:: console

         cp wagtailmenus/settings/development.py.example wagtailmenus/settings/development.py

 3. Create a copy of the development urls:

     .. code-block:: console